 I work like most men do.
 Harder than I’d like, longer than I’d like, and for less pay than I am worth.
 I come home kiss my children, throw my arms around the woman I married, and proceed to relax if there is a way too.

 I eventually end up in my arm-chair, in front of the television.
 My shoes at the door, my dog at my feet, my wife beside me blithering on about her day, she very rarely asks me about mine anymore.

 This night was exactly that way.
 I was sitting, relaxed, flipping channels by remote when my wife started in with her daily babble about how much she paid for coffee, and what her boss said that was outrageous.

-By shear accident, I actually heard part of the conversation.
+By sheer accident, I actually heard part of the conversation.
 A new client, a name I knew.
 Where did I know the name?
 My wife spoke again saying this woman client knew me, sixteen years ago.
-And then more swiftly than changing a channel by remote my mind rewound to a face I had long since forgotten.
+And then more swiftly than changing a channel, my mind rewound to a face I had long since forgotten.